 1. Many of us dislike people-first language.

 One of the first things many professionals learn about disability is that when talking about disability, you should always put the person first.
 However, many disabled people disagree.
 This is especially true (though not universal) in the autistic community.
 Many of us simply see autism as another part of who we are.
 If someone has to look past it to see us as a person, we have to wonder if they really see who we are at all.
-After all, women and Americans can both be people without being “people with femaleness,” and “people with United States citizenship.”
+Americans can be people without being “people with United States citizenship.”
 So why must we be “people with autism?”

 Of course, if you’re talking to a particular person, it’s always best to ask them their preference.
 Some people with autism really do prefer person-first language.
 For that reason, I often alternate terms when I write.
 Another phrase that can sometimes work as a compromise is “on the autism spectrum.”